Connecting Perl on UNIX or Linux to Microsoft SQL Server

 ServerPort

-The TargetDSN attribute tells the ODBC-ODBC Bridge Client which data source on the remote server you want to access.
-This must be the name of a System data source as the ODBC-ODBC Bridge Server can only access System data sources.
-(To create a System data source, in the Microsoft ODBC Administrator, select the System DSN tab before clicking on Add).
+The TargetDSN attribute tells the ODBC-ODBC Bridge client which data source on the remote server you want to access.
+This must be the name of a system data source as the ODBC-ODBC Bridge server can only access system data sources.
+(To create a system data source, in the Microsoft ODBC Data Source Administrator, select the System DSN tab, and then choose Add.)

-For more information about creating a System DSN on Windows, see the ODBC-ODBC Bridge manual.
+For more information about creating a system DSN on Windows, refer to the ODBC-ODBC Bridge manual.